What’s A Good Credit Score To Buy A House?

 Credit scores can be a confusing topic for even the most financially savvy consumers.
 Most people understand that a good credit score boosts your chances of qualifying for a mortgage because it shows the lender you’re likely to repay your loan on time.
 That’s why many lenders require minimum credit scores for loans.

-But do you know the minimum credit score you need to qualify for a mortgage and buy a house?
-And did you know that this minimum will vary depending on what type of mortgage you are seeking?
+But do you know the minimum credit score you need to qualify for a mortgage to buy a house?
+And did you know the minimum credit score to qualify can vary depending on the mortgage you want?

 Minimum FICO® Score

 Federal Housing Administration (FHA) loan with a 3.5% down payment

 500 (FHA requirement)

 No VA minimum requirement.
 Most lenders require a 580 credit score or higher.

 No USDA minimum requirement.
 Most lenders require a 640 credit score or higher.

 Most lenders require a 680 credit score or higher.

 Conventional mortgages are home loans that follow the standards set by Fannie Mae and Freddie Mac.
 They typically offer competitive interest rates and flexible mortgage repayment terms that range from 8 to 30 years.
 Conventional loan financing is typically best for borrowers with good or excellent credit because they require a higher credit score than government-backed loans.